 The Prowler Burst PDW holds five rounds per mag which it fires in rapid bursts.
 You can do a lot of damage quite quickly with this SMG, providing you’ve a quick aim.

 Finally, let’s take a look at the LMGs.
-There’s only two of them so I’ll compare them both.

 The M600 Spitfire is easily one of my favourite weapons on this list.
 It’s a fully-automatic LMG with high accuracy and pretty decent damage.
 It also has a faster than usual reload speed for a weapon of this class.
 It’s a decent nod to the Call of Duty Spitfire SMG.

-The other LMG is the Devotion, which requires a focused aim to be effective.
+The next LMG is the Devotion, which requires a focused aim to be effective.
 It’s also fully-automatic but uses energy ammo.
 It’s fire rate increases over time, though it does tend to drift quite a bit, making the Spitfire the stabler of the two.